Pizza199/README-Generator/README.md

   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

   ## Description
   This is a command-line application that helps you quickly generate and edit a README file.
-The application is made using node.js, inquirer module.
+The application is made using node.js and inquirer module.

   ## Table of Contents
   * [Installation](#installation)